natalie-lang/natalie/README.md

 [![](https://github.com/seven1m/natalie/workflows/Build/badge.svg)](https://github.com/seven1m/natalie/actions?workflow=Build)

-Natalie is a work-in-progress, compiled, object-oriented language resembling Ruby.
+Natalie is a work-in-progress Ruby implementation.

 It provies an ahead-of-time compiler using C and gcc/clang as the backend.
 Also, the language has a REPL that performs incremental compilation.